DataFire/Integrations/integrations/generated/amazonaws_servicecatalog/README.md

   * items [ProvisioningArtifactSummary](#provisioningartifactsummary)

 ### ProvisioningArtifactSummary
-* ProvisioningArtifactSummary `object`: Stores summary information about a provisioning artifact.
+* ProvisioningArtifactSummary `object`: Summary information about a provisioning artifact (also known as a version) for a product.
   * CreatedTime [ProvisioningArtifactCreatedTime](#provisioningartifactcreatedtime)
   * Description [ProvisioningArtifactDescription](#provisioningartifactdescription)
   * Id [Id](#id)